 - pH higher greater than 8.5

-- Hardness greater than 10 gpg – Acid neutralizer media will not easily dissolve – place softener before neutralizer.
+- Hardness greater than 10 gpg?
+Acid neutralizer media will not easily dissolve – place softener before neutralizer.
 Don’t want to do that?
-Use feed soda ash with chemical feed pump.
+Feed soda ash with chemical feed pump.

 - Caution – When sizing a water softener, add 4-6 additional grains of hardness to your water test to compensate for the additional hardness coming from calcium carbonate neutralizing media.

-- Always specify softener resin in the sodium form (Na).
+- Always specify softener resin also known as cation resin must be in the sodium form (Na).